dapenguin/ComponentLibrary/README.md

 * **/layouts** - Templates for different page layouts, such as single column, double column, with a sidebar, etc.
 * **/pages** - Individual pages, such as homepage, login, product details, etc.
-* **/partials** - Templates for individual components, such as header, carousel, tabset, etc.
+* **/partials** - Templates for individual components, such as header, carousel, tab set, etc.

+## Adding components to the Component Library

+## Documenting the Component Library

+*WIP - What should always be included in the comments for components and pages*

+### Handlebars templates

+At the top of each Handlebars file, include a block comment `{{! comment goes here }}` and include the following information:

+* What the template is used for.
+* If it is a component, what pages it can be found in.
+* What data it expects.
+For each data property, include the following:
++ Property name
++ Type (i.e. String, Boolean, Array, etc.)
++ What the property is used for

 ## Creating a new site

 Create a route file for the site inside the *routes* folder.

 Create a folder for the site inside the *routes* folder with the same name as the route file you created above.
 This is where you can keep any routes associated with that site.

 Reference the route file inside *lib/setupRoutes.js*.